TanStack/query/docs/src/pages/guides/migrating-to-react-query-4.md

 ```

-### Removed undocumented methods from the `queryClient`
+### Removed undocumented methods from the `queryClient` and `query`

-The methods `cancelMutatations` and `executeMutation` were undocumented and unused internally, so we removed them.
+The methods `cancelMutatations` and `executeMutation` on the `QueryClient` were undocumented and unused internally, so we removed them.
 Since they were just wrappers around methods available on the `mutationCache`, you can still use the functionality.

 ```diff
 - cancelMutations(): Promise<void> {